RamiAwar/dataline/text2sql-backend/README.md

 Make sure you have an OpenAI key in your environment variables.
 `export OPENAI_API_KEY=...`

-You can then uvicorn to start the backend:
+You can then run uvicorn to start the backend:
 ```
 uvicorn main:app --reload --port=7377
 ```